 About the HPV Vaccine

-The HSE has offered the HPV vaccine to all girls in first year in second level schools since 2010 to protect them from cervical cancer in adulthood.
-HPV vaccine is offered to this age group because the response to the vaccine is best at this age.
+From September 2019, on the recommendations of the National Immunisation Advisory Committee, the HSE will begin to offer the HPV9 vaccine (Gardasil 9) to all students in first year in second level schools to protect them against cancers caused by HPV virus and genital warts in adulthood.
+HPV9 vaccine is offered to this age group because the response to the vaccine is best at this age.

 The vaccine is recommended by